Learning Hierarchically Structured Concepts: Conclusions and Future Work

-\paragraph{Extensions to our results:} We can consider different orders in which concepts in a hierarchy can be learned.
+\paragraph{Extensions to our results:} One can consider more flexible orders in which concepts in a hierarchy can be learned, based on a larger class of training schedules.
 Is it possible to learn higher-level concepts before learning low-level concepts?
 How does the order of learning affect the time required to learn?
-Another interesting issue is robustness of the network, e.g., to noise in calculating potentials, or to failures of neurons or synapses.
+Another interesting issue is robustness of the networks, for example, to presentation of a few "extraneous" inputs that are not part of the concept being shown, to noise in calculating potentials, or to failures of neurons or synapses.

+Also, our algorithms use some auxiliary capabilities, such as Winner-Take-All, in order to select neurons for learning; it would be interesting to combine our algorithms with network implementations of these auxiliary capabilities in order to obtain complete, self-contained networks that solve the learning problem "from scratch".
+Finally, we would like to strengthen the lower bound results to apply to many levels and layers.

-\paragraph{Variations in the network model:} Our networks have a simple structure; it would be interesting to consider natural variations.
-For example, instead of all-to-all connections between consecutive layers, what happens if we assume a smaller number of randomly-determined connections between layers?
+\paragraph{Variations in the network model:} Our networks have a simple layered structure; it would be interesting to consider some natural variations.
+For example, instead of all-to-all connections between consecutive layers, what happens to the results if one assumes a smaller number of randomly-determined connections between layers?
 Also, in our networks, all edges go from one layer $\ell$ to the next higher layer $\ell+1$.
-What if we allow edges to go from layer $\ell$ to any higher layer?
-What if we allow feedback edges from each layer $\ell$ to the next-lower layer $\ell-1$?
-How does this aid in recognizing or learning concepts based on feedback from representations of higher-level concepts?
-What would be the effect of using other variants of Hebbian learning rules besides Oja's rule?
+How do the results change if one allows edges to go from layer $\ell$ to any higher layer?

+What would be the impact on the results of allowing feedback edges from each layer $\ell$ to the next-lower layer $\ell-1$?
+How would the costs of recognizing and learning concepts change based on feedback from representations of higher-level concepts?
+Finally, what would be the effect of using other variants of Hebbian learning rules besides Oja's rule?

-\iffuture \paragraph{Variations in the data model:} Another interesting research direction would be to consider variations on the structure of concept hierarchies.
-How do the results extend if we allow different numbers of children for different nodes, or allow a level $\ell$ concept to have children at any level smaller than $\ell$, rather than just $\ell-1$?
-What happens if a concept hierarchy need not be a tree, but may include overlap between the sets of children of different concepts? \fi
+\paragraph{Variations in the data model:} Another interesting research direction is to consider variations on the structure of concept hierarchies.
+How do the results change if we allow different numbers of children for different nodes, or allow a level $\ell$ concept to have children at any level smaller than $\ell$, rather than just level $\ell-1$?
+What happens if a concept hierarchy need not be a tree, but may include a bounded amount of overlap between the sets of children of different concepts?